Par Pharma to buy generic drugmaker for $410 million

 The company plans to finance the transaction with cash on hand and a $350 million term loan.

-Irvine, California-based Anchen is a specialty pharmaceuticals firm focused on developing niche generic products and currently has five marketed products.
+Irvine, California-based Anchen is a specialty pharmaceutical firm that is focused on developing niche generic products and currently has five marketed products.

 Anchen expects to launch 8-10 niche generic products over the next two years, Par said in a statement.